-- Do not run the tow vehicle engine, generator engine (if applicable), etc., in confined areas, such as a closed garage, any longer than needed to move your RV in or out of the area. - ☐ Windows should be closed while driving or running the generator (if so equipped) to avoid drawing dangerous exhaust gases into the RV. - If you suspect that exhaust fumes are entering the RV have the cause determined and corrected as soon as possible.
+- Always shut OFF the tow vehicle engine, generator engine (if applicable), etc., while refueling. - Do not run the tow vehicle engine, generator engine (if applicable), etc., in confined areas, such as a closed garage, any longer than needed to move your RV in or out of the area. - Windows should be closed while driving or running the generator (if so equipped) to avoid drawing dangerous exhaust gases into the RV. - If you suspect that exhaust fumes are entering the RV have the cause determined and corrected as soon as possible.